eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 - The heap now has 2864 MB(3,003,121,664 B) of memory available compared to the 856 MB available at the start of the increment.
 The increment reclaimed 2,008 MB of memory in the heap, which is slightly less than the size of the eden space, as is typically the case.

 - The eden space is recorded to have 100% memory available as free memory.
-(The eden space, which consists of regions containing the newest objects allocated, has been fully recreated by reclaiming almost all of the eden regions - some objects from eden regions always survive - and assigning some other empty regions of the heap to the eden space).
+(The eden space, which consists of regions containing the youngest objects, was fully re-created by reclaiming almost all of the eden regions - some objects from eden regions always survive - and assigning some other empty regions of the heap to the eden space).

-- The remembered set count has increased by 172,384 cards, and the number of freebytes in the remembered set has decreased by 0.66 MB (689,536 B).
+- The remembered set count increased by 172,384 cards, and the number of free bytes in the remembered set decreased by 0.66 MB (689,536 B).

 The cycle completes and the GC restarts application threads.